SanderMertens/flecs/docs/Queries.md

 ### Cache kinds
 Queries can be created with a "cache kind", which specifies the caching behavior for a query.
 Flecs has four different caching kinds:

+Without `FLECS_CACHED_QUERIES`, `EcsQueryCacheAll` is unavailable and the Default and Auto policies produce uncached queries.

 | Kind    | C | C++ | Description |
 |---------|---|-----|-------------|